MacOfAnglesTH/Python-Single-File-Projekts/readme.md

 🔒 Privacy Note

-To maintain the confidentiality of the organizations I work with, some inputs and variable names in these scripts have been modified or anonymized.
+To maintain the confidentiality of the organizations, some inputs and variable names in these scripts have been modified or anonymized.